 Line the zipper pull even with the edge of the casing.
 You will be cutting the excess off each end of the zipper so you’ll want to be sure the zipper pull is in place before you cut.

 Working with one end of the zipper, cut it approximately 1-1/4″ longer than the zip casing.
-Cover the cut end with the zip end and sew in place.
+Slip one of the zip ends you just made over the cut end of the zipper and sew in place.
 Repeat on the other end.
 Your completed zipper will look like this:

 Attach Zipper to the Lining